 How long have you been at Illinois Lutheran Schools?
-I have been at Illinois Lutheran since I was in kindergarten, so 13 years.
+I have been at Illinois Lutheran for four years.

 Where do you imagine yourself 10 years from now?
-In ten years I see myself with a job in what I studied and continuing my horse show career.
+In 10 years, I hope to be working as a dental hygienist and be married.

 How would your friends describe you?
-They would describe me as outgoing, funny, caring, hard-working.
+They would probably describe me as outgoing, loud, talkative, and hardworking.